-National Grid has opened a consultation on the Eastern Green Link 3 and 4 connection projects, connecting Scotland and England.
+National Grid has consulted on the Eastern Green Link 3 and 4 connection projects, connecting Scotland and England.
+Find out how the NFU has responded.

 The onshore section of the proposed project aims to construct approximately 100 kilometres of underground HVDC cables, as well as three new converter stations, a direct current switching station, and a new substation in the Walpole area.